wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

 - Rule group: The response will be executed on any event in the defined group.
 - Level: The response will be executed on any event with this level or higher.

-In our case, we want to prevent ``SSH brute force attacks`` so when the rule ``5712 - SSHD brute force trying to get access to the system`` is triggered, it will execute the proper active response to block the IP of the attacker.
+In this use case, we want to prevent ``SSH brute force attacks`` so when the rule ``5712 - SSHD brute force trying to get access to the system`` is triggered, it will execute the proper active response to block the IP of the attacker.

 Defining the command
 --------------------

 We know when the active response will be executed, now we have to define what it will do.
-You can create your own script to block an IP (or any other action) but Wazuh comes with a set of common scripts used in active response.
+You can create your own script to block an IP, or any other action, but Wazuh comes with a set of common scripts used in active response.
 These scripts are in ``/var/ossec/active-response/bin/``.
-We are going to use the ``firewall-drop`` script that should work with common Linux/Unix operating systems and it allows blocking of a malicious IP using the local firewall.
+We are going to use the ``firewall-drop`` script that works with common Linux/Unix operating systems and it allows blocking of a malicious IP using the local firewall.

 Define the command in the ``ossec.conf`` of your Wazuh manager: